Bai sema: History

 It is also written that the Baddhasima can be marked by the following Nimitta (border markers): hills, rock formations, forests, trees, ant hills, streets, rivers and other waters such as the sea or a pond.
 The type of Nimitta that is mainly used in Thailand is a stone.
-The oldest stone bai sema in Thailand were found in northeast Thailand (Isan) and are from the Dvaravati period (6th - 9th century CE).
+The canonical text does not say what the nimitta should be, a silence noted by Pinna Indorf and which Stephen Murphy reads as leaving the form of the marker to regional practice.
+The oldest stone bai sema in Thailand were found in northeast Thailand (Isan) and are from the Dvaravati period (6th–9th century CE).
+Vimoltip Singtuen and colleagues set out three suggested sources for the practice.
+These are a megalithic tradition of venerating ancestral spirits, the Buddhist requirement for a marked ritual boundary, and the use of the stones as objects of veneration in their own right.